-- 1. Canopies and awnings are not required elements of building facades but are encouraged and may be incorporated to meet facade or frontage standards. - 2.
-An awning is a roof-like covering or shelter usually constructed of canvas or other fabric and extending out from the façade of a building.
-A canopy is a structural and permanent roof-like covering or shelter, usually constructed of metal, wood, or glass.
-A canopy may extend out cantilevered from a building facade with the support of steel rods or may be freestanding. - 3.
-Where canopies do occur, they must be designed to be integral features of the building design by blending with the building roofline. - 4.
-Awnings shall be constructed of SunbrellaTM or similar canvas type fabric on internal metal frames or other approved material. - 5.
-Awnings may not exceed 200 square feet unless covering the linear length of a walkway and may project no more than 10 feet from the face of the attached building. - 6.
-The color of an awning and/or canopy should be compatible with and complementary to the color and material of the building to which it is attached. - 7.
-Internally illuminated canopies are prohibited. - 8.
-Canopies and awnings containing logos, text or other sign elements must follow standards for signage.
+- 3. Internally illuminated canopies are prohibited.

+- 4. An awning is a roof-like covering or shelter usually constructed of canvas or other fabric and extending out from the façade of a building.
+Fabric awnings shall be constructed of a canvas-like fabric on internal metal frames or other approved material.

+- 5. Awnings may project no more than 10 feet from the face of the attached building.

+- 6. Fabric awnings shall have a maximum length of 15 feet and shall be separated from any adjacent fabric awnings by a minimum of 5 feet.

+- 7. The color of an awning and/or canopy shall be compatible with and complementary to the color and material of the building to which it is attached.

+- 8. Canopies and awnings containing logos, text or other sign elements must follow standards for signage.

-F. Material and Color Requirements:
+- J. Material and Color Requirements:

 - 1. Exterior building materials and colors comprise a significant part of the visual impact of a building and the district as a whole.
-Therefore, they should be aesthetically pleasing, complimentary as a color palette and compatible with materials and colors used throughout the Village Center district.
+Therefore, they shall be aesthetically pleasing, complimentary as a color palette, and compatible with materials and colors used throughout the MUR district.
+All materials shall be approved by Souderton Borough Council.

 - 2. Walls shall have a primary and one or more accent materials.
-The accent materials may be a complementary color to the primary material.
+The accent material may be a complementary color to the primary material.

-- 3. Primary materials shall be textured materials such as brick, stone, and wood and shall be used in a repeating pattern as integral parts of the exterior building fabric.
+- 3. Primary materials shall be used in a repeating pattern as integral parts of the exterior building fabric.
 Other exterior materials, if any, shall be used as integral parts of the overall building fabric, in repeating modules, proportioned both horizontally and vertically to relate to human scale.

 - 4. Primary materials may be one of the following:

 - a.
 Brick (standard or oversized)

 - b.
 Natural Stone

-- c.
-Precast Concrete masonry units
+- C. Manufactured stone veneer.

 - d.
 Stucco (including EIFS)

 - e.
 Wood

 - f.
 Cement Board Siding

 - g.
 Other approved material

 - 5. Accent materials may be one of the following:

 - a.
 Stucco (including EIFS)

 - b.
-Precast Concrete
+Manufactured stone veneer.

-- c.
-Glass Block
+- C. Glass Block

 - d.
 Prefinished metal panels

 - e.
 Wood

 - f.
 Brick

 - g.
 Natural Stone

 - h.
-Concrete masonry units

-- i.
 Glazed tile

-- j.
-Other approved material
+- 1. Other approved material

 - 6. The following materials are prohibited:

 - a.
 Cement block with a plain finish

 - b.
 Prefabricated tilt-up metal

-- c.
-Corrugated metal
+- 7. Rowhouse or townhouse buildings and two-family attached dwellings shall have brick or natural or manufactured stone façades on end units and on at least 50 percent of the other units.

-- 7. Building materials shall not be used in a manner to satisfy minimum materials requirements yet be applied in a non-traditional manner or in a manner inconsistent with sound judgment and proven structural applications.
-For example, artificial stone or brick applied in a manner so as to be structurally impossible had authentic materials been utilized.
-Such brick, masonry, stone, or other decorative facing shall extend to, at least, the first structural break along the sides of the structure.
+- 8. Building materials shall not be used in a manner to satisfy mm1mum materials requirements yet be applied in a non-traditional manner or in a manner inconsistent with proven structural applications.
+For example, use of artificial stone or brick applied in a structurally supportive manner in place of more appropriate authentic materials shall be prohibited.
+Such brick, masonry, stone, or other decorative facing shall extend a minimum of twenty lineal feet along the sides of the structure.